nishp763/SCS-RL-3547-Final-Project/README.md

 Setup Windows Environment Variable
 ***
 1. Open the Windows Environment Variable setting window by running the following command in Run Window `rundll32 sysdm.cpl,EditEnvironmentVariables`.
-Alternatively it can be opened by going to `Start->Right Click on My Computer -> Select Properties -> Click on Advanced system settings -> Click on Advanced tab -> Click on Environment Variables button`.
+Alternatively it can be opened by going:
+ 1.`Start->Right Click on My Computer -> Select Properties -> Click on Advanced system settings -> Click on Advanced tab -> Click on Environment Variables button`.

 ## Presentation